 2.)
 The Active Lifestyle

-Having run cross country and track for years in high school and track, I was so happy find out that Raleigh had miles of trails around lakes, through the city, and so close to home.
+Having run cross country and track for years in high school and college, I was so happy to find out that Raleigh had miles of trails around lakes, through the city, and so close to home.
 The running community is thriving here.
-I have found friends through going to run clubs that meet at breweries or running stores.
+I have found friends from going to run clubs that meet at breweries or running stores.
 These friends and I have participated in multiple road races which have people running in kilts or lederhosen or eating a dozen donuts in tutus.

 Also, I have opportunities to be involved in other activities.
 Raleigh offers many free weekly workout classes once the weather gets warm.
 I can drive to a local park and do free yoga every Wednesday, or I can head to a green space to do aerobic and station workouts with a large group.
 These are great ways to get your family or friends out for a midweek fitness session.
 And did I mention it’s free!